The Art and Science of Television – journal

 PhD (in Pedagogic), Associate Professor, the GITR Film and Television School, Moscow, Russia

 Doctor of Art History, Professor, Kosygin State University of Russia (Technologies.
 Design.
 Art), Member of the Expert Council on Philology and Art History of the Higher Attestation Commission under the Ministry of Science and Higher Education, Moscow, Russia

 Ilchenko, Sergey Nikolaevitch

-D.Sc. (in Philology), PhD (in Art History), Professor, the St. Petersburg State University, Editor-in-Chief of the Cultural Petersburg Newspaper Expert of the OTR TV-channel, the 78 TV-channel, the St. Petersburg TV-channel Petropol, Golden pen, & Museum Olympus Awards Winner
+D.Sc. (in Philology), PhD (in Art History), Professor, the St. Petersburg State University, Editor-in-Chief of the Cultural Petersburg Newspaper, Expert, the OTR TV-channel, the 78 TV-channel, the St. Petersburg TV-channel Petropol, Golden pen, & Museum Olympus Awards Winner, Saint Petersburg, Russia

 Klujev, Alexander Sergeevich

 D.Sc. (in Philosophy), Professor, the Herzen University, Saint Petersburg, Russia.

 D. Sc. (in Art History), Professor, Head of the Department of History, Philosophy and Art Studies, the Glinka Novosibirsk State Conservatory, Editor-in-Chief of the Journal of Musical Science, Novosibirsk, Russia

 D.Sc. (in Philosophy), Professor, North-Caucasus Federal University, Stavropol, Russia

 D.Sc. (in Art History), Professor, Head of the Music Theory Department, Vice Rector for Research, the Gnesins Russian Academy of Music, Moscow, Russia